amedama41/write_queue_stream/README.rst

 Users of the write_queue_stream can start multiple writing asynchronous operations before other asynchronous writes are not completed yet.
-All of writting data is queued in a write_queue_stream object, and written in order.
+All of writing data is queued in a write_queue_stream object, and written in order.

 The write_queue_stream's ``async_write_some`` is a composed operation such as ``asio::async_write``.
 So this function use inner handler.
 This handler will be called in the context which is passed